 The Owner shall work with the Skills and Enterprise Partners (as nominated by the Council’s Skills and Enterprise team) both to advertise the vacancies locally and also to source eligible candidates from which to recruit to the vacancies.

-In the event that the Owner is unable to recruit to and commence all the Apprenticeships and Progression Into Employment (in accordance with this Schedule ... and the Local Employment Agreement) within six (6) calendar months of Commencement of Development of the relevant Development Parcel, the Owner shall notify and submit details to the Council of the attempts made to recruit to and commence those Apprenticeship post(s) that cannot be delivered.
+In the event that the Owner is unable to recruit to and commence all the Apprenticeships and Progression Into Employment (in accordance with this Schedule ... and the Local Employment Agreement) within six (6) calendar months of Commencement of Development, the Owner shall notify and submit details to the Council of the attempts made to recruit to and commence those Apprenticeship post(s) that cannot be delivered.

 Within 20 Working Days of receipt of the details submitted in accordance with paragraph 2 hereof the Council shall either: